Poems tagged ‘Relegation’

 rinse and repeat.

-and our corridor of uncertainty runs box to box.
+our corridor of uncertainty runs box to box

-they come with a creeping sense of doubt.
+they come with a growing sense of doubt

 Norwich City’s Saviour